mdibl/biocore_documentation/minota/markdown/minota-quality-control.md

 ### MultiQC

-If FastQC is the one thing you want to run before you begin an analysis, then MultiQc is the last.
+If FastQC is the one thing you want to run before you begin an analysis, then MultiQc is the tool to run after it completes.
 Super simple to use, it pieces together a report composed of the aggregate results of all analyses in a given directory.
 This includes results from FastQC, STAR, Trim Galore!, featurecounts, etc. It's also smart enough to descend into multiple sub-directories, so once you navigate to your root project dir, simply type `multiqc .` and you're golden.

 ## Trimming